epogrebnyak/data-team-ru-stat/README.md

 Library
 -------
-- <http://drivendata.github.io/cookiecutter-data-science/> - some focus towards machine learning/larger data, but very useful
-to understand separation of parts of code and pipeline form raw immutable data to reports
+- [Data Science Cookiecutter](http://drivendata.github.io/cookiecutter-data-science/), *a logical, reasonably standardized, but flexible project structure for doing and sharing data science work* - a manual with some focus towards machine learning/larger data, but very useful to understand separation of parts of code and pipeline form raw immutable data to reports.
+Suggested reference: **DSCC**.

 Rules
 -----

 **Terms of work**
 - open to people interested in learning and sharing better practice in ETL/data analysis and Python programming
 - some specific tasks are paid via Upwork